minio/minio-go/docs/API.md

 <a name="GetEncryptedObject"></a>
 ### GetEncryptedObject(bucketName, objectName string, encryptMaterials minio.EncryptionMaterials) (io.ReadCloser, error)

-Returns the decrypted stream of the object data based of the given encryption materiels.
+Returns the decrypted stream of the object data based of the given encryption materials.
 Most of the common errors occur when reading the stream.

 __Parameters__